MichFig/Income_Classification_Project/README.md

 **Focus** <br><br>
-Examination of 1994 Census Income data in an attempt to predict whether an individual's income will exceed $50,000.00 per annum based on a variety of factors such as education, age marital status, relationship status.
+Examination of 1994 Census Income data in an attempt to predict whether an individual's income will exceed $50,000.00 per annum based on a variety of factors such as education, age, marital status, relationship status and work classification.

 **Dataset** <br><br>
 This project utilized a <br><br>![](images/Kaggle.png)